ryantjen/protein-recipes/README.md

    - The dataset's designated 0's for missing ratings.
 However, a 0 can cause confusion when computing the mean of the ratings for a recipe, as a missing value doesn't equate to a low rating.

-3. Add column `'average_rating'` containing average rating per recipe.
+3. Add column `'avg_rating'` containing average rating per recipe.

    - Creating a more comprehensive way to analyze a given recipes rating.
 Note that np.nans are not included in this mean computation.